Strasbourg Write A Story Competition

 The 2018 Winners Announced!

 The Organizing Committee is pleased to announce the winners and runners-up of the 2018 SXB Write A Story competition, which were formally announced at the annual Awards Ceremony held on Saturday, April 14, 2018, at the Munsterhof in Strasbourg.
+You can view pictures of the event here.

 You can read each of the winning stories online by clicking here.
 Once you do, we hope that you will be inspired to visit our online bookstore and purchase a copy of this year's competition book containing all 20 short-listed stories.